Gnyblast/go-gpiocdev-eventhandlers/README.md

 ## Usage

-- Each handler is a stuct that implements `IHandler` generic interface.
+- Each handler is a stuct that implements `IEventHandlers` generic interface.
 - `Measure()` method is used as the main handler that does the logic/calculation/measurement for the sensor data.
 This should be passed to `WithEeventHandler()` method.
 - `Subscribe()` is for listening measurement if immediate responses are needed when a measurement is done.
 It's a channel type.
 - `CloseChannels()` is the method that closes the above channel.
 Best to be called when usage is no more required.